 Battery abuse or mishandling can cause the battery to overheat, which can cause gasses or flame to "vent" from the battery pack or coin cell.
-If your battery is damaged, or if you notice any discharge from your battery or the buildup of foreign materials on the battery leads, stop using the battery and obtain a replacement from the battery manufacturer.
+If you notice any signs of bulging, leakage or corrosion on the exterior of the product, this may be the result of an internal battery fault.
+If this occurs, stop using the product immediately and please contact the Lenovo Support team for further instructions.
+Factory replacement of the batteries may be required.

 Batteries can degrade when they are left unused for long periods of time.
-For some rechargeable batteries (particularly Lithium Ion batteries), leaving a battery unused in a discharged state could increase the risk of a battery short circuit, which could shorten the life of the battery and also can pose a safety hazard.
+For some rechargeable batteries (particularly Lithium Ion batteries), leaving a battery unused in a discharged state could increase the risk of a battery short circuit, which could shorten the life of the battery and can also pose a safety hazard.
 Do not let rechargeable Lithium-Ion batteries completely discharge or store these batteries in a discharged state.